BEN BECKLEY is a Brooklyn-based playwright, actor and theater-maker.

 His wide-ranging credits include critically acclaimed Broadway and Off Broadway productions, devised and experimental performances, classical theater, film, television, musicals, and even performance art.

 Ben made his Broadway debut in June 2019 in What The Constitution Means To Me.

 Other recent projects include Bess Wohl's Small Mouth Sounds (dir.
 Rachel Chavkin) at Long Wharf and ACT, Dying For It (dir.
 Neil Pepe) at Atlantic Theater Company, and the first national tour of Broadway's Peter and the Starcatcher (dir.
 Alex Timers and Roger Rees).

 As a co-artistic director of The Assembly, which The New York Times dubbed "a cutting-edge young theater collective," Ben has premiered six original productions, all directed by his wife, Jess Chayes.

-From 2005 through 2009, he developed four projects with the experimental theater company Temporary Distortion, and performed with them at several major venues in New York (P.S.
-122, The Chocolate Factory, The Ontological-Hysteric Theater, CUNY's Prelude Festival) and internationally (Mois Multi and Usine C - Canada, The Via/Exit Festival - France, The Salzburg Festival - Austria).
+From 2005 through 2009, he created four projects with the experimental theater company Temporary Distortion, and performed with them at several major venues in New York (P.S.
+122, The Chocolate Factory, The Ontological-Hysteric Theater, CUNY's Prelude Festival) and internationally (Mois Multi and Usine C - Canada, The Via/Exit Festivals - France, The Salzburg Festival - Austria).

-Ben grew up in a small town in southern Virginia and graduated from Princeton University with a B.A. in Dramatic Literature.
+Ben grew up in Lexington, Virginia and holds a B.A. in Dramatic Literature from Princeton University.